-$$0 \approx \overline{CHEM} + \overline{ADV} + \overline{DIFF} + \overline{VMIX} + \overline{CONV} + \overline{WET}, (5)$$
+$$0 \approx \overline{CHEM} + \overline{ADV} + \overline{DIFF} + \overline{VMIX} + \overline{CONV} + \overline{WET}.$$ (5)

-This budget is analyzed at two contrasted regions situated at near equal distance from the source and denoted by rectangle boxes in Figure 13.d.
-One is located over the Solomon Sea, a region characterized by deep convection (low OLR, see Figure 2) and large in-cloud oxidation of Ambrym SO2.
+This budget is analyzed at two contrasted regions situated at near equal distance from the source and denoted by rectangle boxes in Fig. 13d.
+One is located over the Solomon Sea, a region characterized by deep convection (low OLR, see Fig. 2) and large in-cloud oxidation of Ambrym SO2.
 The second is at the southeastern tip of the SPCZ, east of the date line, where the in-air oxidation drives the Ambrym SU production.
-Time and box averaged vertical profiles of SO2 and SU concentrations are given in Figure 14, while sources and sinks terms are shown in Figure 15.
-Figure 15.a confirms that advection is the largest source of SU within the lower troposphere in the SPCZ downwind from the volcano, but it is balanced by vertical mixing in the boundary layer and also convective transport.
-Just below the base of the free troposphere (750hPa), turbulent vertical mixing is the primary mechanism involved in the venting of SU, while in mid-troposphere deep convection accounts for the replenishment of SU, eroded by advection and by wet scavenging.
-As shown in Figure 14, a small part of volcanic species (here SU) can reaches the tropopause.
-It follows that the passive degassing may influence the stratosphere composition.
-Over the Solomon Sea, at 1000 km from the source, chemical reactions still play a moderate role in the SU budget, specifically in the cloud layer at 900 hPa.
-Throughout the vertical column, aerosol wet removal processes by liquid and frozen hydrometeors (Appendix C) play a strong control in the depletion of SU.
+Time and box averaged vertical profiles of SO2 and SU concentrations are given in Fig. 14, while sources and sinks terms are shown in Fig. 15.
+Fig. 15 a confirms that advection is the largest source of SU within the lower troposphere in the SPCZ downwind from the volcano, but it is balanced by vertical mixing in the boundary layer and also convective transport.
+Just below the base of the free troposphere (750 hPa), turbulent vertical mixing is the primary mechanism involved in the venting of